 "All I can do is be me, whoever that is." -Bob Dylan

 My name is Tom.
+I'm a kid from Indiana with a knack for making waves wherever I go.
 These are pieces of me.

 I’m having a difficult time

 It’s intriguing how music can be a timeline through our lives.
 We listen to certain artists and songs during specific times as we age.
 Then, as we grow, our tastes change on multiple occasions.

 However, what we don’t realize until later is when we stumble across older music of ours, the old memories and feelings can come flooding right back.
 Thoughts that haven’t passed through in what seems like eons.
 Possibly the admiration for an old beau, the bitterness towards a tragic event, or the elation we felt when spending time with old friends during our younger years.

 It has a way of putting things in perspective.
 We can learn from these previous experiences, and utilize them to our advantage.
 Other times it’s just a nice way to reminisce on the good times, and put out the bad ones.
 A reminder that life isn’t all bad but rather enjoyable, in fact.

 I wanted to say thank you.
 Thanks for being my first apartment.
 Thank you for being an excellent place to grow.
 Living here was one of the best decisions I’ve ever made.
 I made some lifelong friends.
 I realized I have the strength to not be so hidden about things anymore.
 I’ve had a lot of firsts, epic parties, and awesome memories.
 I know that I’ll always look back on this year as one of the best years of my life.